Kanuga is Pleased to Announce...

 - There is a refundable $75.00 cleaning fee for the cabin rentals

 - Campsites have a $15.00 refundable grounds keeping deposit

 Each cabin and campsite retreat guest must check in and participate in a simple health screening.
 Please refer to What to Expect on this page for details.

 You may bring your own food and drink, including adult beverages.
 Camp stoves and grills are allowed, but must be kept and used outside of your cabin.
 Meal packages may be added to your stay.
-All meals are served in the Kanuga Conference Center dining room, located about a mile from Camp Kanuga (easy bike ride!).
+Meals are available for pick-up in the market inside Kanuga Conference Center, about a mile from camp (easy bike ride!).
+Since dining rooms are not currently available, please enjoy meals at your accommodation or out on the grounds.
+Don’t forget to bring your own paper plates, eating utensils, and reusable shopping bags or picnic baskets to transport your food.
 Campfires are allowed in established fire pits only; firewood may be purchased at the Camp Kanuga office between 12-5 p.m. at check in.

 - Fishing (catch and release)

 - Canoeing & Kayaking on Kanuga Lake (by reservation)